Batangas: Climate

 Batangas falls under two climates: the tropical savanna climate (As/Aw) and the bordering tropical monsoon climate (Am), under the Köppen climate classification.
-Most of the province belongs to the tropical savanna climate, with well-defined dry and wet seasons.
-Parts of Batangas lying to the east have unpronounced dry and wet seasons, influenced by the monsoon.
+The same geographical divide is also labelled as Type I and Type III, respectively, under the PAGASA climate classification.
+Most of the province belongs to the tropical former, with well-defined dry and wet seasons, while parts lying to the east belong to the latter, with unpronounced dry and wet seasons influenced by the monsoons.
 Batangas City, the provincial capital, belongs to the tropical savanna climate, but is strongly influenced by the bordering monsoon climate, characterized by short dry seasons and longer wet seasons.
 Typhoons are a periodic occurrence especially during the southwest monsoon (habagat).

 Demographics

 The population of Batangas in the 2020 census was 2,908,494 people, with a density of sigfig 2,908,494/3,119.75.

-Tagalogs are the predominant people in Batangas, being the native settlers in the province, distantly followed by Bicolanos, Visayans, Kapampangans, Pangasinans and Ilocanos.
+Tagalogs are the predominant people in Batangas, being the native settlers in the province, distantly followed by Bicolanos, Visayans, Kapampangans, Pangasinenses, and Ilocanos, as well as Maguindanaons, Maranaos, Tausugs and other ethnolinguistic groups from Mindanao.

 Batangas also has one of the highest literacy rates in the country at 96.5%, with males having a slightly higher literacy rate at 97.1% than females with 95.9%.
 Combined average literacy rate is 96%.